Luke Skywalker: Comics

 Luke appears in the Marvel-published comic adaptations of the original trilogy, as well as an ongoing series that ran from 1977 to 1986.
 He also appears in numerous titles released by Dark Horse Comics, including Star Wars: Legacy.
 In this series, which takes place 125 years after the events of the original trilogy, Luke appears to his descendant Cade Skywalker as a Force spirit.
 He persuades Cade to once again become a Jedi in order to defeat Darth Krayt and his burgeoning Sith Empire.

 Reception

-In regards to Luke's portrayal in The Last Jedi, some fans expressed disappointment in how he was depicted "as a grumpy old man whose failures had driven him into hiding" and the actions the character takes in contributing to Kylo Ren's backstory.
-Hamill originally stated that he fundamentally disagreed with "every choice [The Last Jedi director Rian Johnson] made for this character," but that he had the utmost respect for Johnson and was willing to do his part to realize Johnson's vision.
+Some Star Wars fans have expressed disappointment with the depiction of Luke in The Last Jedi, a film which was directed by Rian Johnson.
+According to Digital Spy, the central complaint is that Luke appears to be "a grumpy old man whose failures [have] driven him into hiding".
+Before the film's release, Mark Hamill said that he "pretty much fundamentally disagree[d] with every choice" Johnson had made for Luke Skywalker.
+He nevertheless told Johnson that it was his job "to take what you've created and do my best to realize your vision."
+Hamill later said that he regretted publicly expressing his disagreement.
+Marcia Lucas, the Academy Award-winning film editor of the original Star Wars trilogy, criticized the sequel trilogy's treatment of Luke Skywalker, stating that "they have Luke disintegrate" and "They killed Luke Skywalker."